 How Many Amps Does a Gas Stove Use?

-Before installing one of these stoves in your house, check whether your circuits can manage the extra load.
+Hence, before installing one of these stoves in your house, check whether your circuits can manage the extra load.
 Further, this may change based on the stove’s make, model, and size.
 Therefore, it is generally better to verify with the manufacturers to determine the particular amp used for your stove.

 How Many Amps Does a Pellet Stove Use?

 An average pellet stove draws between 2.5 and 3.0 amperes.
-This is equivalent to power consumption of 303 watts per hour.
+This is equivalent to the power consumption of 303 watts per hour.
 That’s how much power your pellet stove needs to keep its blower, stirrer, and motors running.
-Pellet stoves are very efficient household appliances because they use so little power.
-Also, they use less power than most other models of electric heaters and fireplaces.

 Many homeowners are interested in replacing their electric fireplaces with pellet burners.
 That’s great news for anyone who wants to save money on heating their homes over the long, chilly winter.